whoisdsmith/VAULTSIDIAN/Templates/Temp/Admonition.md

 1. Nothing required beyond installation for default admonition block element display
 2. Would recommend enabling the
  1. 'copy' button permitting the copying of content directly from the blocks

 ___

-## Resources:
+## Resources

 | Hyperlink                                                                     | Info |
 | ----------------------------------------------------------------------------- | ---- |